-Enterprise Resource Planning first appeared in the 1990s and has since been running everything—from purchasing, sales, accounting, payroll to HR— while also helping organizations collect, manage and interpret what’s now the most lucrative source of value in the digital age—data.
+Enterprise Resource Planning first appeared in the 1990s and has since been running everything—from purchasing, sales, accounting, and payroll to HR— while also helping organizations collect, manage and interpret what’s now the most lucrative source of value in the digital age—data.

 But where do these critical systems stand now with businesses poised to emerge from the pandemic?